LAN-Nyan/AkisVG/README.md

 # What’s Next?

-working hard to release v0.3 by January 29, 2026 and v0.4 by February 20, 2026—so stay tuned!
+working hard to release v0.4 by February 20, 2026—so stay tuned!
 This is just the start of a journey we’re excited to share with you.

 Join us in shaping the future of animation—one frame at a time!